diaabadr/ICU-Managing-website/README.md

 ### This project has 4 Interfaces.
 1. Patients Families Interface
-This interface give the user some features:
+This interface gives the user some features:
 - [ ] Make a complaint
 - [ ] Check his patient status
 - [ ] Check if there are available rooms before going to the hospital

 [![Product Name Screen Shot][generalUser]](https://example.com)

 >- Check his patient status

 [![Product Name Screen Shot][Patient]](https://example.com)